leeberg/LabAssistant/README.md

 # Lab Assistant
-This is an applicattion for the MMS 2016 session: IT PRO to IT SCIENTIST.
+This is an app for the MMS 2016 session: IT PRO to IT SCIENTIST.

 ######TODO
 * Add Azure Authenication to Retrieve Runbooks